kyle-johnson/rollup-plugin-optimize-lodash-imports/packages/esbuild-plugin/README.md

 There is also an option to use [lodash-es](https://www.npmjs.com/package/lodash-es) for projects which ship CommonJS and ES builds: the ES build will be transformed to import from `lodash-es`.

+Versions of this plugin _before_ 3.x did not support Typescript.
+3.x and later support Typescript, although Typescript support is considered experimental.

 ### This input

 ```javascript